vertexproject/synapse/docs/synapse/power_ups.rst

 provide connectivity to external databases, third-party data sources, or enable functionality such as the ability to manage YARA rules, scans, and matches.

-For a introduction to Power-Ups from our analysts and seeing them in use, see the following video introducing them:
+For an introduction to Power-Ups from our analysts and seeing them in use, see the following video introducing them:

 .. raw:: html